minetest-mods/irc/README.txt

  (http://luasocket.luaforge.org/).
 See `LICENSE-luasocket.txt' for
  licensing information.

-The `irc.lua' file and the entire content of the `irc' directory are part of the LuaIRC project (http://luairc.luaforge.org/).
+The `irc.lua' file and the entire contents of the `irc' directory are part of the LuaIRC project (http://luairc.luaforge.org/).
 See `LICENSE-LuaIRC.txt' for licensing information.